 Please try to tune into my next Instagram livestream about Italian wines from three regions: Tuscany, Piedmont and Alto Adige.
 It will be 40 minutes long and I’ll speak about history and geography before tasting at least three wines.
 There will also be an interview with winemaker Fabrizio Francone, of Francone Wine of Piedmont.
 The event is this Thursday at 6:00 pm [France], 5:00 pm [UK], noon [EST] and 9:00 am [PST].
 My Instagram account is: tjlmullen.

-An index of Vino Voices articles from the last 10 years can now be found at: https://www.vinovoices.com/index/
+An index of Vino Voices articles from the last 10 years can now be found by clicking here, or at: https://www.vinovoices.com/index/

 This week’s featured food/wine pairing comes from a small restaurant in the city of Florence in Tuscany, Italy.
 During a visit last week, friends and I passed a restaurant where we saw a woman making pasta through the front window.
 That sight lured me in later to try dinner.

 Osteria Pastella is located on Via della Scalla in the city of Florence.
 This moderate sized restaurant includes outdoor tables.

 Owner Pietro Maria Caria is originally from Sardinia, but has lived in Florence for four decades.
 He first worked in fashion, then construction and finally chose to run this restaurant ‘for fun, for life.’